openstack-archive/fuel-docs/pages/reference-architecture/0090-savanna.rst

 Fuel configures Savanna to use floating IPs to access and configure VMs.

-Savanna does not configure OpenStack Security Groups, so manual configuration is required in each tenant where Savanna is going to be used.
+Savanna does not configure OpenStack Security Groups so the default security group must be configured manually in each tenant where Savanna will be used.
-The following table lists the ports that should be opened for inbound traffic.
-The ports having 'yes' in the 'Required for Savanna' column must be open in order for Savanna to function properly.
+The table below lists the ports that must be open for inbound traffic (marked with 'yes' in the 'Required for Savanna' column) and the ports that are used for running Savanna post-deployment health checks.

-Also, Fuel has post-deployment checks for Savanna;
-see details in :ref:`platform-tests-label`.
+For the post-deployment checks details see :ref:`platform-tests-label`.
-If you want to run the checks, open the ports that have 'yes' in the 'Required for Savanna post-deployment' column.
+If you want to run the checks, open the ports that have 'yes' in the corresponding column.
+Note that the checks are run in the tenant you've specified in 'OpenStack Settings' tab during OpenStack installation, so that is where you need to configure the default Security Group.
+By default 'admin' tenant is used for post-deployment checks.

 +-----------------+-------------------+------------------------+--------------------------------------+
 | Port / protocol | Required for      | Required for Savanna   | Port                                 |